studio-thgie/phd.thgie.ch/literature/pfisterHowAnalyseVideo2022.md

 - [Reading Notes](#reading-notes)

 ## Bibliography
-Pfister, E. (2022, August 3).
-How to analyse a Video game from a historical, source-critical perspective: The HGP-Method [Billet]. _Horror - Game - Politics_. [https://hgp.hypotheses.org/1754](https://hgp.hypotheses.org/1754)

 Pfister, E., & Görgen, A. (2022, March 8).
 How to analyse a Video game from a historical, source-critical perspective: The HGP-Method [Billet]. _Horror - Game - Politics_. [https://hgp.hypotheses.org/1754](https://hgp.hypotheses.org/1754)

 ## Abstract